-Our assumption in 1995 was that the Eric dam designs were valid.
+Our assumption in 1995 was that the Eric dam construction designs were valid.
 We had rejected the Classen design for their expensive concrete construction.
 The USAID dams, wingless and with bulging downstream walls, accelerated erosion and washed away with the first storms!
 The Catholic Diocese ones were rejected on cost basis also.
-The four designs were wanting in terms of site selection; foundations; construction techniques and materials and ground water recharge.
+The four designs were wanting in terms of site selection, foundations, construction techniques and materials and ground water recharge.
 All four did not have systematic community participation.
 Mukusya was our consultant, but we also rejected the Utooni design, which used formwork for construction on cost basis.
-To contain costs, we were to build with local stones.
+We were to build with local stones to contain costs.
 We also assumed that Kitui communities would welcome us.
-We had forgotten that the Catholic Diocese dams were essentially driven and owned by the church base communities and thus were an impediment to inclusive community mobilization and utilization!
+We had forgotten that the Catholic Diocese dams were essentially driven and owned by the church base communities and thus were an impediment to inclusive community mobilization and utilization.
 By end of 1995 we had built some dams.
-However, there were still design, site, excavation, construction and siltation gueries.
-Lake Tanganyika eroded the sides because our wings were also wanting!
-From its failure, we learned how to extend wings.
+However, there were still design, excavation, site and siltation gueries.
+Lake Tanganvika eroded the sides because our wings were also wanting!
+It has been repaired several times.
+From its first failure, we learned how to extend wings.
 A CFGB farmer, who harvests wheat with ten computerized harvesters, run simultaneously from his house, proposed the first design change- a spillway!
 We could not attract local university academics to help us solve problems since we did not have money for consultancy fees!
-We went looking for TU Delft University who had global reputation for water structures design and modelling.
+We went looking for TU Delft University who had global reputation for water structures design and modeling.
 The assumption was that they would look for their research money.
-They did and investigated many aspects of design, location, construction, siltation, ground water recharge etc. We now can site by satellite if need be!
+They did and investigated most aspects of location, design, construction, ground water recharge, siltation etc. We now can site by satellite if need be!
 We parted later when the link person and us differed on development theory.
 While in Kiindu, an external engineer bullied our fundi to change the height of a dam.
 It eroded!
-Out of these two experiences, we developed a policy that no person external to SASOL should make policy or operational decisions.
+Out of these two experiences we developed a policy that no person external to SASOL, should make policy or operational decisions.
 Keep it active for many external people impose ideas, policies and operations, which do not have contextual merit.

 The TU Delft link led to the three month NUFFIC sponsored postgraduate training of Milu Muyanga, Isika Mutua, Ancent Mumina, Joseph Muinde, Mutinda Munguti, and Emily Kandia to Netherlands.
 Later it attracted other Netherlands intellectual capital, which ultimately led to our being recognized as the global leader in sand dam technology.
-To date we have 687 sand dams as follows: Kitui County 668; Burkina Faso 10; Ethiopia 5 and Tanzania 4.
 We have been invited to global water and climate change conferences on our own merit.
 Kenya's chattering class, academia and bureaucracies ignore us nundu mwathani nde nguma kwoo!
 We still have not made it to the newspapers!
 By late 1990s, we had attracted funding from bilateral donors and began to staff up.
 Kitema was the first victim!
 More significantly, basic county demographic data and geo-physical data, needed for forward planning, were lacking.
 Field enumerators had essentially cooked demographic survey data.
 A countywide detailed geological survey is yet to be done!
 Maps show some rivers going the wrong way!
-We requested Kenya National Soil Survey to map soils and geology.
-They quoted Ksh.
-28 million for each ten square kilometre area.
+When we asked Kenya National Soil Survey to map soils and geology, they quoted Ksh.
+28 million for each ten square kilometer area.
 Njuru and I had succeeded too well in training them to adopt consultancy costing!
-We therefore, in 2000, mobilized 27 students and a civil servant to walk part of the county to gather demographic and river data for planning purposes.
+We therefore, in 2000, mobilized 27 university students and a civil servant to walk part of the county to gather demographic and river data for planning purposes.
 Mutinda and Ken were walkers!